-It is noted a key outcome of Community Engagement was ensuring there is a clear understanding of time frames and priorities associated with rezonings and planning amendments.
-There was also clear feedback from the community on what needs to be protected, including natural environments and landscape character, whilst growth occurs.
-This needs to be captured in the Strategy with clear milestones for completion of relevant controls prior to rezoning.
+It is noted a key outcome from the Community Engagement was ensuring there is a clear understanding of timeframes and priorities associated with rezonings and planning amendments.
+There was also clear feedback that the Community on what needs to be protected, including natural environments and landscape character, whilst growth occurs.
+This needs to be captured in the strategy with clear milestones for completion of relevant controls prior to rezoning.

-There were also a number of one-on-one meeting with landowners to discuss the Strategy - some of these key concerns have been raised via FAQ at the end of this document.
+There were also a number of one-on-one meeting with landowners to discuss the strategy, some of these key concerns have been raised via FAQ at the end of this document.

-The balanced response across the Alpine Shire highlights further work is required and needs to be identified in the draft Strategy to ensure implementation captures community input whilst also addressing our obligations to plan for the future of our towns.
+The balanced response across the Alpine Shire highlights further work is required and needs to be identified in the draft strategy to ensure implementation captures community input whilst also addressing our obligations to plan for the future of our towns.